marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

  ![Outliers Analysis](outputs/plots/duration%20analysis_inspection%20of%20outliers%20by%20country,%20sponsors%20and%20fund%20type.png)

 ## Conclusions
 The analysis revealed a highly dynamic ecosystem where Interventional studies dominated the research effort to find immediate clinical solutions, while Observational research provided the necessary scale through Big Data and technology-driven recruitment to understand the disease's broader impact.
-By identifying failure patterns in critical stages (Phases 2 and 3) and uncovering geographical outliers in trial durations, this pipeline proves its value in filtering noise and pinpointing logistical anomalies within the global research landscape.
+While there is much room for improvement in terms of data cleaning and transformation, this analysis proves its value in filtering noise and pinpointing logistical anomalies, such as failure patterns in critical stages (Phases 2 and 3) and geographical outliers in trial durations.

 ## Project Structure
 ```text